Hong Kong regulatory compliance

 - certificates of interest or participation in, temporary or interim certificates for, receipts for, or warrants to subscribe for or purchase, any of the foregoing;

-- interests, rights or property, whether in the form of an instrument or otherwise, commonly known as securities; or
+- any interests, rights or property commonly known as securities, whether in the form of an instrument or not; and

-Securities listed on the Hong Kong Stock Exchange at the time of the dealing in question.
-The definition of ‘listed securities’ include:
+The SFO’s insider dealing offences apply only to securities listed on the Hong Kong Stock Exchange at the time of the dealing in question.
+The definition of “listed securities” includes:

 - issued unlisted securities provided that, at the time of the insider dealing, it is reasonably foreseeable that they will be listed and they are subsequently in fact listed; and